nagordon/blog/content/How I built my blog.md

 ```
 The tags will automatically create groups at the top of your webpage once it is built

+If you want to create a blog post from an ipython notebook, follow the instructions from the github page (https://github.com/danielfrg/pelican-ipynb)

 Once you have your *.md, we need to generate the static html files that will be the blog
 ```bash